DhruvDarda/2026/_posts/2026-04-27-Subject-Invariant-EEG.md

 ---
 layout: distill
 title: "The Decoupling Hypothesis: Attempting Subject-Invariant EEG Representation Learning via Auxiliary Injection"
 description: "We explore several ideas for learning subject-invariant EEG representations for reaction time and psychopathology prediction using only 2-second windows in the NeurIPS 2025 EEG Challenge.
-This blog discusses the ideas that seemed promising but ultimately did not work as intended — and why."
+The core of our approach is the Decoupling Hypothesis: an autoencoder framework where we attempt to disentangle subject-specific artifacts and long-term temporal trends (such as fatigue) from the neural signal by explicitly injecting 'nuisance' variables (like demographics and sequence position) into the decoder.
+This method aimed to force a purely convolutional encoder to learn slow, sequential features without relying on computationally expensive Recurrent or Attention mechanisms.
+This blog discusses the ideas that seemed promising but ultimately did not work as intended—and why."
 date: 2026-02-01
 future: true
 htmlwidgets: true